Alabama Road Trip No. 45

 The Conde-Charlotte Museum House (104 Theatre St.; 251-432-4722) is located next to Fort Conde and sits on land that originally housed the city jail.
 In fact, you can still see the jail cells in the garden out back.
 A small, square portion of the floor in the downstairs parlor is covered in Plexiglas to show the remnants of the old jail.
 You can see shackles, a bucket and utensils.

-Oakleigh Historic Mansion (300 Oakleigh Place; 251-432-1281), the official period house of Mobile, is located in the Oakleigh Garden Historic District and sits at the highest elevation in the neighborhood.
+Oakleigh Historic Mansion (350 Oakleigh Place; 251-432-1281), the official period house of Mobile, is located in the Oakleigh Garden Historic District and sits at the highest elevation in the neighborhood.
 The two-story house was originally built as a gentlemen’s escape and is constructed of pine and cypress in a raised Greek Revival Villa style.
 It has belonged to several families through the years and has been modified.
-Plans to restore the Cook’s House at the back of the property are underway and scheduled for completion in August 2013.
-It is one of the city’s last standing detached kitchens and servants quarters.
-The Cook’s House will be a tour stop on the Mobile African-American Heritage Trail.

 The Bragg-Mitchell Mansion (1906 Springhill Ave.; 251-471-6364) is located just outside downtown Mobile.
 You can’t miss the gorgeous expanse of lawn with a grove of tall oak trees draped in Spanish moss.
 Built in 1855, the antebellum home is indeed a grand Southern mansion with Greek Revival, Italianate and Georgian features throughout.
-It was built for Judge John Bragg who also owned a home in Lowndes County just outside Montgomery, but the Union Army destroyed that home.
+It was built for Judge John Bragg who also owned a home that the Union Army destroyed just outside Montgomery in Lowndes County.

 When you walk through the front door into the large foyer, you will see a Waterford crystal chandelier and a beautiful staircase leading to the second floor.
 Although the house sat vacant for 15 years before opening as a museum, there are still a large number of furnishings original to the home.